The Members Rolta India Limited

 |Exceptional Items || || |

-Results of Operations and the State of Company's Affairs
+Results of Operations and the State of Company's Affair

 The Financial performance on Standalone basis is as follows: